 Required Licenses

-- Pest Control License: Requires completion of a pest control training program and passing a state exam.
+- Pest Control License: Requires completion of training courses and passing an exam on pest management practices.

 Insurance Requirements

-- General Liability Insurance: Minimum coverage of $1 million per occurrence and $2 million aggregate to protect against property damage and bodily injury claims.
+- General Liability Insurance: Coverage should be at least $1 million per occurrence to protect against property damage and bodily injury claims.

-- Workers' Compensation Insurance: Coverage required for all employees to protect against work-related injuries and illnesses.
+- Workers' Compensation Insurance: Required for all employees to cover medical costs and lost wages due to work-related injuries.

 Training Certifications